Contemporary Issues in Geriatric Mental Health Care Management Certificate

 One of the fundamental seminars that all participants must take is an Overview of Late-Life Mental Disorders which is a baseline seminar on geriatric mental health.
-Individuals enrolled must also take 5 remaining seminars for this certificate which are: Geriatric Mental Health Care Management, Screening and Assessment for Late-Life Mental Disorders, Strengths-Based Geriatric Care Management, Geriatric Care Coordination and Monitoring of Late-Life Mental Disorders, and Ethics of in-Home Geriatric Care Management.
+Individuals enrolled must also take 5 remaining seminars for this certificate which are: Geriatric Mental Health Care Management, Screening and Assessment for Late-Life Mental Disorders, Strengths-Based Geriatric Care Management, Effective Psychotherapeutic Approaches for Older Adults, and Ethics of in-Home Geriatric Care Management.
 Participants are required to complete the series within a 2-year timeframe beginning on the registration date.
 Extensions may be requested of your instructor for this series.

 What will I receive when I complete the certificate series?

 You will receive a framed, signed, and official certificate from University of Wisconsin-Madison for your participation and completion of the Geriatric Mental Health Care Management Series.
 You will also receive a record of your 30 continuing education hours and seminars and a letter of acknowledgement from Dr. Suzanna Waters Castillo of Programs on Aging at the Division of Continuing Studies.
 Certificates will be presented to participants upon completion of all required coursework or may be awarded at the final seminar of the day of certificate completion.

 How many CEUs will I receive?